mmomtchev/Forez/README.md

 #### Seventh Crusade

 He returns to the Holy Land in 1248, joining the Seventh Crusade led by the French King Louis IX.
 He travels alone in 1250 and join Louis in Palestine, unable to depart with the main crusader force in 1248 ([#4], page 247-248).

+This is likely linked to the confusion about him taking part in the Barons Crusade.

 #### Maimed